gergo-szabo/CloudDetector/README.md

 temporal_product = np.sum(pixel_std, axis=2) * 2 / 13
 ```

 3, Initialize an CloudDetector object by passing the input array.
-The input size should be (number of pixels, 14).
-The second index consist of 13 spectral band value plus one temporal product.
+The expected input is an image with dimensions: (x, y, 14).
+The last index consist of 13 spectral band value plus one temporal product.
+Model type can be 'pixel' or 'cnn'.
 ```
-glassball = cld.CloudDetector(pixel_array)
+glassball = cld.CloudDetector(image, modelType='pixel')
 ```
 4, Call the prediction function. output[i]: (land probability, cloud probability, shadow probability)
 ```